-Hydrogen-induced cracking/stepwise cracking resistance: CLR $\leq$ 15 % and/or TAS $\leq$ 20 %
+Hydrogen-induced cracking/stepwise cracking resistance, class L2 and G2 pipelines: CLR ≤ 15 %

 Notes: 1.
-The required average values of impact energy are obtained at testing three specimens at the base temperature $T_B$ .
+The required average values of impact energy are obtained at testing three specimens specified at the temperature as per 4.3.3.3.
 Reduction of impact energy up to 70 % of the required value is permitted on one specimen.

 - 2. The required impact energy values in the longitudinal direction exceed 1,5 times impact energy values obtained in the transverse direction. - 3.
-For D and $\delta$ dimensions beyond the specified limits the requirements shall be subject to agreement with the Register. - 4. \ for class L2, L3, G2 and G3 pipelines only.
+For D_a and t_c dimensions beyond the specified limits the requirements shall be subject to agreement with the Register.